Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

-Itacaré have paradisiacal beaches (“praias” in Portuguese)!
-But is important to know that some of then require you to go on a hike.
+Itacaré has paradisiacal beaches (“praias” in Portuguese)!
+But it is important to know that some of them require you to go on a hike.

-If you are an adventure and track’s lover you have to visit Jeribucaçu, Arruda, Prainha and São João.
+If you are an adventure and trekking lover you have to visit Jeribucaçu, Arruda, Prainha and São João.
 Are you looking for beaches that are easier to access?
-So go to Concha Beach, Ribera, Resende or go with car at Pé da Serra Beach in Serra Grande.
-Do you want to know the surf?
+So go to Concha Beach, Ribera, Resende or drive to Pé da Serra Beach in Serra Grande.
+Do you want to know about surfing?
 Resende, Prainha, Tiririca and Engenhoca are my favorite ones.

 Check out the article where we show you everything about Itacaré beaches!

 Beyond beaches, Itacaré is a differentiated destination because it also includes waterfalls (“cachoeiras” in Portuguese) for lovers of fresh and cool water.
-In the main options we have Cleandro Waterfall, Usina, Tijuípe, Noré and Bom Sossego.
+The main options are Cleandro Waterfall, Usina, Tijuípe, Noré and Bom Sossego.

 Usually, the owners of the properties where the waterfalls are located have opening hours and charge an entrance fee.